 - Never attempt to heat a room with the flame from a gas oven or stove top.

-- Keep transformers and meters clear and accessible so a technician can find them and work quickly in case of an emergency.
+- Keep transformers and meters clear and accessible so a service professional can find them and work quickly in case of an emergency.

 - Leave your electric and gas meters alone.
 It’s dangerous and illegal to tamper with them.

 To learn more about natural gas safety, please contact Blanton’s Heating & A/Cin Fayetteville today.